Lethargy2718/webpack-template/README.md

 3. **Modify Webpack Configuration**:

-    - Adjust settings in webpack.common.js, webpack.dev.js, or webpack.prod.js as needed.
+    - Adjust settings in `webpack.common.js`, `webpack.dev.js`, or `webpack.prod.js` as needed.

 4. **Customize ESLint & Prettier**:

-    - If you need to modify ESLint or Prettier settings, you can adjust the .eslintrc.js or .prettierrc files.
+    - If you need to modify ESLint or Prettier settings, you can adjust the `.eslintrc.js` or `.prettierrc` files.
-    - To lint and prettify the files in your src folder, run npm run lint and npm run pretty respectively.
+    - To lint and prettify the files in your src folder, run `npm run lint` and `npm run pretty` respectively.
-    - To lint and prettify files in your root folder as well, run npm run lint-all and npm run pretty-all respectively.
-You may need to modify the .prettierignore and .eslintignore files to control which files are included in the linting and formatting process.
+    - To lint and prettify files in your root folder as well, run `npm run lint:all` and `npm run pretty:all` respectively.
+You may need to modify the `.prettierignore` and `.eslintignore` files to control which files are included in the linting and formatting process.

 5. **Configure TypeScript**:

-    - Adjust tsconfig.json to include/exclude files, set strict rules, or define custom paths for your TypeScript project.
+    - Adjust `tsconfig.json` to include/exclude files, set strict rules, or define custom paths for your TypeScript project.

 6. **Add Jest Tests**:

-    - Create test files in the tests/ directory or alongside your source files (e.g., index.test.ts).
+    - Create test files in the `tests/` directory or alongside your source files (e.g., `index.test.ts`).
-    - Run npm test to run Jest tests or npm run test:watch for continuous testing.
+    - Run `npm test` to run Jest tests or `npm run test:watch` for continuous testing.